Soundproofing a door is one of the most effective ways for you to lower outside noise and with most conventional doors this is very easy to do.

-Acoustic Caulk should be used if there are some gaps and cracks forming between the frame and the wall.
-This tends to happen to older doors quite a lot.
+Acoustic Caulk should be used if there are some gaps and cracks between the frame and the wall.
+This tends to happen to older doors quite a lot over time.

 Like I mentioned earlier; any gap, no matter how small, will allow sound to pop through, so you need to make certain that everything is sealed off perfectly.

-Step 3: Install a Door Sweep if the Door Allows this
+Step 3: Install a Door Sweep if the Door Allows for it

-Installing a door sweep will help further decrease the level of noise coming in simply because it’s covering the gap between the door and the floor, however, some sliding doors have a bottom track which is going to make the installation of a door sweep near impossible.
+Installing a door sweep will help to further decrease the level of noise coming in simply because it’s covering the gap between the door and the floor.
+However, some sliding doors have a bottom track which is going to make the installation of a door sweep near impossible.

 If the door is being mounted using a wall mount, like it’s usually done with barn doors, then you should absolutely install a door sweep.